nitindhar7/pycrawler/README.markdown

 Pycrawler does not deal with:

 1. tif/bmp/png/jpg/gif
-2. js
+2. js/raw/lzw/eml/cgi
 3. pdf
 4. mp3/avi/wma

-Here is a list of URLs types that Pycrawler *can* handle:
+Here is are examples of the types of URLs that Pycrawler *can* handle:

 1.  cis.poly.edu
 2.  cis.poly.edu/